thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 Each widget type has its own specific data source configuration and the corresponding API widget.
 Each widget requires data sources to visualize data.
 Types of available data source depend on widget type of the widget:

- - Target device - this data source type is used in RPC.
+ - **Target device** - this data source type is used in RPC.
 Basically, you need to specify the target device for the RPC widget;
- - Alarm source - this data source type is used in Alarm widgets.
+ - **Alarm source** - this data source type is used in Alarm widgets.
 This data source requires the source entity to display related alarms and corresponding alarm fields;
+ - **Alarms count** - this data source type is used in latest values widgets.
+You need to specify the target entity.
- - Entity - this datasource type is used in both time-series and latest values widgets.
+ - **Entity** - this datasource type is used in both time-series and latest values widgets.
 Basically, you need to specify the target entity, and the time series key, or the attribute name;
- - Entities count - this data source type is used in latest values widgets.
-Basically, you need to specify the target entity.
+ - **Entities count** - this data source type is used in latest values widgets.You need to specify the target entity.
- - Function - this data source type is used in both time series and latest values widgets for debugging.
+ - **Function** - this data source type is used in both time series and latest values widgets for debugging.
    Basically, you can specify a javascript function that will simulate data from a device in order to set up visualization;

 ### Latest values